Analysis | Why ‘Carbon Neutral’ Is the New Climate Change Mantra

 3. Who’s trying to be carbon neutral?

 What was a vague concept only several years ago is now a widely adopted goal that’s central to efforts to combat climate change.
 Dozens of countries have committed to go net zero, or at least outperform carbon-reduction targets set out in the landmark 2015 Paris Agreement on climate change.
 The U.K. and France are among a growing number of nations worldwide to have passed legislation requiring net-zero carbon emissions by 2050.
-China said it intends to become carbon neutral by 2060.
+China, the world’s biggest polluter, said it intends to become carbon neutral by 2060.
 The European Union proposed to completely overhaul its economy to achieve the same goal and will pour more than 500 billion euros ($580 billion) into everything from electric cars to renewable energy and agriculture.
 Dozens of global cities and companies have announced carbon-neutral initiatives.
 Even oil giant BP Plc is planning to become a net-zero emissions company by 2050.
 Buildings, airlines and events have also made the pledge, while investments groups managing almost $5 trillion of assets have committed to having carbon-neutral portfolios by 2050.

 4. What’s driving this?